The world it just keeps spinning…

 Then there are the memories that will never leave and are never uttered.
 Unpleasant shards of the mess no one wants to witness.
 The exact tone a nurse used when she told me it was for the best because I was so young.
 Or the ice cold that runs through me everytime I see an examination table with stirrups.
 The fact that a miscarriage is more than blood and that more must be dealt with.
 I don’t talk about sitting alone in my bathroom trying to decide what to do with the bloody fragments of the child that will never be.
 Or the torture of bleeding a little & then having to wait.
 Clinging to hope through blood tests and scans.
 Only to be told you’re technically still pregnant, but it’s no longer viable.

-Risk of infection, prolonged bleeding, the extent of the pain are all things I only become aware of through experience or via other women in private groups.
+Risk of infection, prolonged bleeding, the extent of the pain are all things I only became aware of through experience or via other women in private groups.
 We’re all so squeamish about the reality of pregnancy loss.
 I think it’s entwined with the patriarchal disgust of ‘female’ bodily functions.
 The same whiff of shame hangs over the process.
 I have felt I must not reveal anything too corporeal.
 Almost as though declaring the facts of my physical condition is gratuitous.
 Likewise, I have restrained aspects of emotional responses for the comfort others.
 It simply isn’t sensible to treat such a traumatic event with polite moderation.
 The inhibition has damaged me.

 The older I get the more I seek clarity.
 Much of the pressure that society brings to bear obscures my view.
 I don’t want to submit to it anymore.